 - 5.14 Caution should be exercised when considering whether to accept any gift or hospitality.
-Justices will be wary of accepting any gift or hospitality which might appear to relate in some way to their judicial office and might be construed as an attempt to attract judicial goodwill or favour. - 5.15 Although Justices cannot be remunerated for giving talks or lectures or participating in events, the acceptance of a gift or hospitality of modest value, as a token of appreciation, may be unobjectionable, depending on the circumstances.
-For example, a Justice who makes a speech or takes part in some public or private function should feel free to accept a small token of appreciation; this may include a contribution to charity. - 5.16 By way of further example, the acceptance of invitations to lunches and dinners by legal and other professional and public bodies or officials, where attendance can be reasonably seen as acting in a public or professional capacity, carrying no degree of obligation, is entirely acceptable. - 5.17 There is a long-standing tradition of association between the bench and the bar, the solicitors' profession and other professions providing legal services.
+Members of the Board will be wary of accepting any gift or hospitality which might appear to relate in some way to their judicial office and might be construed as an attempt to attract judicial goodwill or favour. - 5.15 Although members of the Board cannot be remunerated for giving talks or lectures or participating in events, the acceptance of a gift or hospitality of modest value, as a token of appreciation, may be unobjectionable, depending on the circumstances.
+For example, a Judge who makes a speech or takes part in some public or private function should feel free to accept a small token of appreciation; this may include a contribution to charity. - 5.16 By way of further example, the acceptance of invitations to lunches and dinners by legal and other professional and public bodies or officials, where attendance can be reasonably seen as a cting in a public or professional capacity, carrying no degree of obligation, is entirely acceptable. - 5.17 There is a long-standing tradition of association between the bench and the bar, the solicitors' profession and other professions providing legal services.
 This occurs both on formal occasions, such as dinners, and less formal ones.
-However, Justices will be cautious when invited to take part in what may be legitimate marketing or promotional activities, for example by barristers' chambers or solicitors' firms, or professional associations, where the object of judicial participation may be perceived to be the impressing of clients or potential clients.
-They will also take care not to associate with individual members of the profession who are engaged in current or pending cases before the Court in such a way as to give any appearance of partiality.
+However, members of the Board will be cautious when invited to take part in what may be legitimate marketing or promotional activities, for example by barristers' chambers or solicitors' firms, or professional associations, where the object of judicial participation may be perceived to be the impressing of clients or potential clients.
+They will also take care not to associate with individual members of the profession who are engaged in current or pending cases in such a way as to give any appearance of partiality.